rvaideswaran/rvaideswaran.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student at the Daniel Guggenheim School of Aerospace Engineering at Georgia Tech, working under the guidance of [Prof P.K.
-Yeung](http://reddit.com).
+I am a PhD student at the Daniel Guggenheim School of Aerospace Engineering at Georgia Tech, working with [Prof P.K.
+Yeung](https://ae.gatech.edu/directory/person/pui-kuen-yeung).
 (Add bio).